Death of Starr Faithfull: Family

-Starr Faithfull was born Marian Starr Wyman (nicknamed "Bamby") on January 27, 1906, in Evanston, Illinois, to Frank Wyman II, an investment banker, and his wife Helen MacGregor Pierce of Andover, Massachusetts.
-In 1907, the Wymans moved to Montclair, New Jersey.
-A second child, Elizabeth Tucker "Sylvia" Wyman, was born in 1911.
+Starr Faithfull was born Marian Starr Wyman (nicknamed "Bamby") in Evanston, Illinois, on January 27, 1906, the first daughter of Frank Wyman II, an investment banker, and his wife Helen MacGregor Pierce of Andover, Massachusetts.
+In 1907, the family moved to Montclair, New Jersey, where a second daughter, Elizabeth Tucker "Sylvia" Wyman, was born in 1911.

-Starr's mother came from a wealthy, socially established family, but her father lost his fortune before she was married, leaving her relatively poor.
-Her cousin Martha had married Andrew James Peters, a career politician who served as members of the Massachusetts House and Senate; a U.S. congressman; an assistant secretary of the Treasury under President Woodrow Wilson; and mayor of Boston from 1918 to 1922.
-As mayor, Peters was known for his actions during the 1919 Boston Police Strike, which helped raise Calvin Coolidge, then governor of Massachusetts, to national prominence.
+Starr's mother Helen came from a wealthy, socially established family, but her father Frank lost his fortune before she was married, leaving her relatively poor.
+Her cousin Martha had married Andrew James Peters, a career politician who served as member of both the Massachusetts House and Senate; a U.S. congressman; an assistant secretary of the Treasury under U.S. President Woodrow Wilson; and mayor of Boston from 1918 to 1922.
+As mayor, Peters was known for his failure to avert the 1919 Boston Police Strike, which helped raise the national profile of Massachusetts Governor Calvin Coolidge.
 Coolidge later was elected as vice president and president of the United States.
 Peters was also a friend of Franklin D. Roosevelt, who was governor of New York at the time of Starr's death and who also later became president.

-Helen Wyman and her daughters frequently visited her wealthy Massachusetts relatives, including Martha and Andrew Peters.
-The Peterses were among the relatives who helped support the Wymans by giving Helen gifts of money and paying for her daughters' private school educations.
-Starr attended Brookline, Massachusetts until 1921, when she enrolled at the Rogers Hall School in Lowell.
-Starr spent summers with the Peterses and their children at their family home.
+Helen and her daughters frequently visited her wealthy Massachusetts relatives, including Peters and his wife Martha.
+The Peters family were among the relatives who helped support the Wymans by giving Helen monetary gifts and paying for her daughters' private school educations.
+Starr attended private school in Brookline, Massachusetts, until 1921, when she enrolled at the Rogers Hall School in Lowell.
+She spent summers with the Peters family at their home.
 Andrew often took the young girl on trips alone with him, during which the two stayed in hotels.

 In the winter of 1923–24, Starr left the Rogers Hall School during the Christmas break and never returned, though her relatives had paid for the spring term.
 She was, at that time, merely five months from graduation.
-Frank and Helen Wyman divorced in 1924, and the following year Helen married Stanley Faithfull.
-Her daughters also took his name.
+Her parents divorced in 1924, and the following year her mother married Stanley Faithfull; her daughters took his name.
 Stanley, a widower who was previously married to the governess of Leverett Saltonstall, was a self-employed inventor and entrepreneur who failed at numerous business ventures and earned little or no money.
 He also had a history of bringing lawsuits for money.
-The Faithfulls initially settled in West Orange, New Jersey, but lost their heavily mortgaged house to foreclosure and moved to an apartment at 12 St. Luke's Place, Greenwich Village, New York City.
+The Faithfulls initially settled in West Orange, New Jersey, but lost their heavily mortgaged house to foreclosure and moved to an apartment at 12 St. Luke's Place in New York City.
 This was their residence at the time of Starr's death in 1931.
 Jimmy Walker, then the mayor of New York City (from 1926 to 1932), lived a few houses away at 6 St. Luke's Place.